If you have the time I would love for you all to elaborate!

 As far as legalization, I’m positive if we were to COMPLETELY legalize weed, the government would for sure abuse their power of taxing, just as they do for cigarettes and even alcohol.

 I’m from Seattle, where they just made it legal for medical purposes.
 All the dispensaries seemed to have popped up overnight!
 I think it works wonders for people who suffer from migraines and chronic pain, but you kinda have to enjoy the high that comes along with it.
 My mom freaks out, so even tho she has a prescription for her migraine disorder, she doesn’t use it because she hates the effects.
 As a property manager, I’m still a little wary about renting offices and retail space to dispensaries, because the federal government still classifies it as an illegal drug.
 We had one or two incidences of the feds coming in and shutting down dispensaries.
 It would be very disruptive to my other tenants who run other businesses.
 Sometimes I also worry that people who don’t have prescriptions will come cause problems.
 Those are just my worries in a professional sense.
 Other than that, we have very few problems with it here.
 I don’t believe it’s addictive, certainly not as addictive as other substances that are legal!
 I also think that many of the problems associated with it can be blamed on it being illegal.
 Legalize it, control it, and a lot of issues would go away.
 The obnoxious petitioners outside of Trader Joe’s would also go away!!
-LOLposted over 1 year ago
+LOLposted about 2 years ago

 I think it should be legalized at least for medical reasons, not just recreational because it does a lot more good then bad.
-I’m not going to lie I haven’t done a lot of research on the topic but I’ve seen a few documentaries and I know it helps with turrets and to me if they let drugs that side effects can be suicidal thoughts and actions, or may cause death not to mention the dangers of cigarettes they should legalize something that the worse case could be the munchies maybe a slight cough or an irritate throat I mean that’s not really bad…posted over 1 year ago
+I’m not going to lie I haven’t done a lot of research on the topic but I’ve seen a few documentaries and I know it helps with turrets and to me if they let drugs that side effects can be suicidal thoughts and actions, or may cause death not to mention the dangers of cigarettes they should legalize something that the worse case could be the munchies maybe a slight cough or an irritate throat I mean that’s not really bad…posted about 2 years ago

 I sort of go back and forth on this issue.
 Comparing the usage and effects to alcohol and tobacco are comparable but because marijuana has been seen as this underground, illegal drug, it will take a loooong time for people to disassociate drug cartels and dealers from this drug.
 And those two things are what scare people the most.
 Like you said, if you legalize it, people think it’s opening the floodgates for other more hard core drugs to make the scene.